-The Ink Business Preferred® Credit Card was introduced in 2016, and is the all-around best and most well-rounded business credit card out there, in my opinion.
+The Ink Business Preferred® Credit Card is the all-around best and most well-rounded business credit card out there, in my opinion.
 The card has an incredible sign-up bonus, reasonable annual fee, excellent bonus categories, and valuable perks.
 So, let’s look at the details of the card.

 Chase Ink Preferred Welcome Bonus Of 100K Points

 The Chase Ink Preferred Card is offering an incredible welcome bonus of 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases within the first three months of account opening.